 The library is the heart of the school and from here, a relaxing, social space, a love of reading fans out to all students.

-All Year 7 pupils participate in our transition reading programme Accelerated Reader.
-The girls have library lessons once a fortnight, where they read books within their reading range and take quizzes on them; earning points, certificates and prizes.
-Where girls fall behind, this is picked up and the librarian will intervene to provide encouragement and support.
+All Year 7 students participate in our transition reading programme Accelerated Reader.
+The students have library lessons once a fortnight, where they read books within their reading range and take quizzes on them; earning points, certificates and prizes.
+Where students fall behind, this is picked up and the librarian will intervene to provide encouragement and support.